 Contributions subject to donor-imposed stipulations that are met in the same reporting period are reported as unrestricted support.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions to be received after one year are discounted at an appropriate discount rate commensurate with the risk involved, when such amounts are considered material.

 Conditional contributions contain a donor-imposed condition that represents a barrier that must be overcome before the Organization is entitled to the assets transferred or promised.
-Failure to overcome the barrier gives the donor a right of return of the assets it has transferred or gives the promisor a right of release from its obligation to transfer its assets.

 Revenue Recognition (Continued)